khaydarian/spla/doc/bringup.md

     1. Verify oscillator output (frequency and voltage) on oscilloscope.
     1. Verify connection to host via `lsusb`.
     1. Verify connection to host with `spla` command.
+    1. Verify the absense of IO-pin solder bridges with `spla bringup_ftdi`.
-    1. Program the FTDI EEPROM with the correct settings. *Need a tool for this.*
+    1. Program the FTDI EEPROM with `spla ftdi_new_device`.
+Select a serial number properly.
     1. Power cycle the board to reset FTDI.
     1. Verify that properly-configured FTDI comes up as expected on `lsusb`.
     1. Verify that the FTDI comes up with the correct serial number with `spla ftdi_list_devices`.
-    1. Verify `ADBUS` and `BDBUS` connectivity via MPSSE GPIO interface, on oscillscope. *Need a tool for this.*
+    1. (Optionally) Verify `ADBUS` and `BDBUS` connectivity via MPSSE GPIO interface, on oscillscope. *Need a tool for this.*
-    1. Toggle the LED on `BDBUS`. *Need a tool for this.*
     1.  *Note: After this point, these instructions are a bit fuzzy.*
 1. FPGA
     1. Solder FPGA to the board, using hot air rework station or reflow oven. *This might need to be done first, to avoid messing up other soldering on the board.*